Editor Interface Navigation

 Once the key and version are selected, NappAI will automatically generate code snippets in various languages (

-cURL,Python,JavaScript, etc.) that you can copy and paste directly into your application to execute this flow remotely.
+cURL,Python,JavaScript, etc.) that you can copy and paste directly into your application to run this flow remotely.

-- Opens the Playground, the interactive interface to test your flow in real-time without having to deploy it.
+- Opens the Playground, the interactive interface for testing your flow in real-time without having to deploy it.

-The left panel is divided into 2 options:
+The panel on the left is divided into 2 options:

-- Runs: This is the most important tab for debugging.
-Every time you send a message in the chat, a detailed log appears here of how the flow was executed, component by component.
+- Executions: This is the most important tab for debugging.
+Every time you send a message in the chat, a detailed log appears here showing how the flow executed, component by component.

-- Step-by-Step View: You can click on each component of your flow (like
+- Step-by-Step View: You can click on each component of your flow (such as

-Chat Input,Agent,Gemini) and see exactly the input data it received and the output data it generated. - Error Identification: If something fails, this is where you will see which component caused the error and why, greatly facilitating correction.
+Chat Input,Agent,Gemini) and see exactly the input data it received and the output data it generated. - Error Identification: If something fails, this is where you will see which component caused the error and why, making correction much easier.

-- Step-by-Step View: You can click on each component of your flow (like
+- Step-by-Step View: You can click on each component of your flow (such as

 - Memories: This tab manages the conversation history.
-When building conversational flows, it is crucial that the agent remembers past interactions to maintain context.
+When building conversational flows, it is crucial for the agent to remember past interactions to maintain context.

-- Conversation History: Here you can view and manage the short-term and long-term memory that the agent is using.
+- Conversation History: Here you can see and manage the short-term and long-term memory the agent is using.
 This is fundamental for building coherent and advanced chatbots.

-- Runs: This is the most important tab for debugging.
-Every time you send a message in the chat, a detailed log appears here of how the flow was executed, component by component.
+- Executions: This is the most important tab for debugging.
+Every time you send a message in the chat, a detailed log appears here showing how the flow executed, component by component.

 Version History